xzima/doco-magos/dockerClient/docs/ContainerApi.md

 //import io.github.xzima.docomagos.docker.models.*

-val apiInstance = ContainerApi() val body : ContainerCreateRequest =  // ContainerCreateRequest | Container to create
+val apiInstance = ContainerApi() val body: ContainerCreateRequest =  // ContainerCreateRequest | Container to create val name: kotlin.String =
-val name : kotlin.String = name_example // kotlin.String | Assign the specified name to the container.
+    name_example // kotlin.String | Assign the specified name to the container.
 Must match `/?[a-zA-Z0-9][a-zA-Z0-9_.-]+`.
-val platform : kotlin.String = platform_example // kotlin.String | Platform in the format `os[/arch[/variant]]` used for image lookup.
+val platform: kotlin.String =
+    platform_example // kotlin.String | Platform in the format `os[/arch[/variant]]` used for image lookup.
 When specified, the daemon checks if the requested image is present in the local image cache with the given OS and Architecture, and otherwise returns a `404` status.
 If the option is not set, the host's native OS and Architecture are used to look up the image in the image cache.
 However, if no platform is passed and the given image does exist in the local image cache, but its OS or architecture does not match, the container is created with the available image, and a warning is added to the `Warnings` field in the response, for example;      WARNING: The requested image's platform (linux/arm64/v8) does not              match the detected host platform (linux/amd64) and no              specific platform was requested try {
-    val result : ContainerCreateResponse = apiInstance.containerCreate(body, name, platform)
+    val result: ContainerCreateResponse = apiInstance.containerCreate(body, name, platform) println(result)
-    println(result)
 } catch (e: ClientException) {
     println("4xx response calling ContainerApi#containerCreate")